HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Dependencies

 Implementation of this RFC is partly dependent on (RFC: Bundle Types)[https://github.com/HumanCellAtlas/dcp-community/pull/86], but approaches that prevent blocking are possible.

+### Alternatives

+- DSS collections were considered as a possible implementation, however they don't support subscriptions and are not indexed, so they are not a sufficient mechanism for implementing *data groups*.